-ENVIRONMENTAL ISSUES XIV.
-POPULATION AND HOUSIN Potentially Significant Impact G - Would the Less Than Significant with Mitigation Incorporated e project: Less Than Significant Impact No Impact a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XIV.
+POPULATION AND HOUSIN G - Would the e project: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
 X